-That a powerful connection exists between employee engagement and business results is certainly no surprise.
+It’s no surprise that a powerful connection exists between employee engagement and business results.
 However, recently Gallup concluded that companies with highly engaged workforces outperform their peers by a staggering 147% in earnings per share.
-At the same time, Gallup puts the number of employees worldwide who are NOT engaged at a whopping 87% (70% in the U.S.).
+At the same time, Gallup says a whopping 87% of employees worldwide are NOT engaged (70% in the U.S.).

 An employee engagement survey provides significant insight into how your people think and feel—what makes them tick.
-By asking the right questions during this informative survey, you can gain valuable knowledge about how your employees think about their jobs, their management, and even how they feel about your company.
+By asking the right questions during employee surveys, you can gain valuable knowledge of how they feel about their jobs, the management, and even your company.

-So, what questions are most useful?
+So, what questions are most useful in an employee engagement survey?
 The answer may surprise you.
-While asking about an individual’s own roles and responsibilities undeniably provides useful data, it is equally important to ask about the employee’s thoughts and feelings about the company as a whole.
+While asking about an individual’s own roles and responsibilities undeniably provides useful data, it is equally important to ask questions about the employee’s thoughts and feelings about the company as a whole.

 Not every employee will want to stay with you forever, but too many workers who answer this in the negative could indicate you have a retention problem.

-Positive responses to this question indicate you have a healthy workplace culture and that your employees truly enjoy working for you.
+Positive responses to this question mean you have a healthy workplace culture and that employees truly enjoy working for you.

 You’ve worked hard to come up with support systems and lines of communication for your workers – but do they know how to access them?
 The best system in the world won’t work if your team is unaware of it or unable to use it.